kframework/boogie-semantics/runtime.md

       => #if T ==K int    #then ?_:Int /* int(FreshInt) */       #else
          #if T ==K bool   #then ?_:Bool              #else
          #if isMapType(T) #then map(FreshInt)        #else
-         ?_:ValueExpr // TODO: Do we need something more structured?
+         ?_:Int // TODO: We just need an uninterpreted sort, but quantifier only supports Ints
          #fi #fi #fi
       [macro]
 ```